 This event is open to all MSM Mothers and bookings are essential

 We are delighted to invite Year 5 students and their fathers to a special Father’s Day Breakfast and Liturgy on Wednesday 3 September from 7:00 to 8:15am in the Sophia Centre.
-Join us for this memorable occasion and enjoy a delicious breakfast and the lovely company of fellow Year 5 dads, in a pre-Father's Day gathering.
-Tickets are $25 per person, with bookings closing on Monday 25 August at 5pm.
+Bookings for this event will open next week.

 We are well and truly in the throes of Term 3 and the energy in the Year 5 classrooms continues to buzz.
 Already this term, students have been diving into engaging learning experiences – both inside and outside of the classroom.